MvdDonk/brewfather/README.md

 # Known issues

-- At the moment only a single fermenting batch is supported
+- At the moment only a single fermenting batch is supported.